This exhibition honours the centennial of the 'war to end all wars', World War One (1914 - 1919).

 This online catalogue lets you search over some of the many collection items held by the Museum.

 Being the oldest museum in New Zealand, Nelson Provincial Museum has a long proud history.
 As the Museum has moved from one home to the next over the last 170 years it has become the guardian of a nationally significant Collection.
-For perhaps the last two decades a series of reports has addressed the issues of quality and quantity of available storage.
+For perhaps the last two decades a series of reports have addressed the issues of quality and quantity of available storage.
 The most recent report by OCTA Associates provided the Tasman Bays Heritage Trust with a recommended option to redevelop the Isel Park Research Facility.
 This option was presented to the Nelson City Council and Tasman District Council and was discussed at Council meetings.
 Collection storage has been included as a project in the next LTCCP Nelson City Council.
-The OCTA report and an update from the CEO, Peter Millward, can be downloaded here (PDF format).
-Further information or questions should be addressed to him in the first instance email@example.com
+The OCTA report and an update can be downloaded here (PDF format).

 The WW1 Service Database is now live on the Museum's website.
 The database lists the names of more than 2500 men and women from the region who served during the First World War.
 The database is the end product of many years work by regional researchers and genealogists and includes nurses, soldiers, Padres, and those men and women who served with Australian forces, the Royal Navy and the flying services of England.More >>